AshrafArena/CronJob_Manager/README.md

 ## Run the Flask application
 sudo python3 run.py

+NOTE: The server is listening on port 80, browsers default to 443 (https), so just remove the "s" from your VM's public IP and you will be able to access the app.

 ## Tree Structure

 Your directory structure for the app should look very similiar to this: